Congo (film)

 Congo is a 1995 American science fiction action-adventure film directed by Frank Marshall from a screenplay by John Patrick Shanley, based on the 1980 novel by Michael Crichton.
 It stars Laura Linney, Dylan Walsh, Ernie Hudson, Grant Heslov, Joe Don Baker and Tim Curry.
-The film tells the story of an expedition team and a mountain gorilla owned by one of its members who go to the Congo jungles to find a missing expedition and the ruins of an ancient civilization where diamonds might be located while encountering the undiscovered and violent gorilla species that lurks near there.
+The film tells the story of an expedition team and a mountain gorilla owned by one of its members who go to the Congolian rainforests to find a missing expedition and the ruins of an ancient civilization where diamonds might be located while encountering the undiscovered and violent gorilla species that lurks near there.

-Released on June 9, 1995, by Paramount Pictures, Congo received negative reviews, but performed better than expected at the box office.
+Released on June 9, 1995, by Paramount Pictures, Congo received negative reviews but performed better than expected at the box office.
 It was nominated for seven Golden Raspberry Awards including for Worst Picture.
 Conversely, the film was also nominated for three Saturn Awards, including Best Science Fiction Film.